 - How to make a bullying compensation claim.

-- Compensation claim amounts for bullying.
+- Compensation claim amounts for harassment at work

 - Why choose us as your claim service?

 - Blocking promotion or training prospects – this form of harassment is complex, as it is hard to prove.
 In effect, it is a very passive type of bullying, where the perpetrator doesn’t actively seek to cause harm to the person they are bullying.
-Instead, they simply fail to give the equal opportunities that they have a right to.
+Instead, they fail to give equal opportunities that they have a right to.

 - Constant criticism and undermining of a good worker – in cases of harassment where an otherwise competent worker is continuously criticised by a third party, with no real basis for it.

-- Slanderous rumours and gossip – if a person reputation is damaged, due to the spreading of malicious rumours, this can be a valid type of harassment.
+- Slanderous rumours and gossip – if a person reputation is damaged due to the spreading of malicious rumours, this can be a valid type of harassment.

 - Person to person – the most common type of harassment, when one person is bullying another in a face to face fashion.